A complex challenge

 After running the model without making any changes, the happiness of the city overall is 75.8%.
 From my own experimentation, the best result I could achieve was 72.8%.
 Clearly, I need to sharpen my planning skills.

-The model is an excellent demonstration of both agent based simulation and the AnyLogic Cloud.
-If you would like to understand more about the decision-making and design, you can read the paper in full.
+The model is an excellent demonstration of both the agent-based simulation and AnyLogic Cloud.
+If you would like to know more about the decision-making and design, you can read the paper [PDF] in full.

 ⚡ Mobility in the city was the theme of a presentation at the AnyLogic Conference 2018 in Balitmore.
 Oliver Bandte, PhD, Principal Data Scientest at Boston Consulting Group, detailed the Impact of Ridesharing and Autonomous Vehicles on Mobility in a City.
 Get the PDF from the conference presentations!